 What is Rapid Prototyping?

 How Does Rapid Prototyping Work?
-(5 Steps)
+(5 Key Steps)

 There are different types or methods of rapid prototype.
 Whichever it is, there are usually five stages.
 These stages define how rapid prototyping works.
 The five steps of rapid prototyping are as follows: